Big Sisters/Little Sisters

-A relatively new tradition, this is a fun-filled evening for students, families and friends.
 Talented students from all four years audition for slots in our annual musical talent show.
 Faculty play the role of judges, offering positive, supportive performance critiques.
-The audience members cast their votes for finalists and the ultimate Idol herself.
-Guest performers include previous Idol winners and other talented students and faculty.
+The audience members cast their votes for finalists.
+Guest performers include previous winners and other talented students and faculty.
 This is a great evening of fun and entertainment for all!

 In November, PHS daughters celebrate the Special Gentlemen in their lives—Fathers, Step-Fathers, Grandfathers, Uncles; whoever serves as the father-figure for them—with a special dinner dance.
 It’s an opportunity to honor this important bond in a special way.
 In addition to a catered dinner, dads and daughters can dance to music that spans the generations.
 A highlight of the evening occurs when one Senior and her escort are chosen as King and Princess and lead off a special dance that other Seniors and their dads soon join in.

-In early December, members of the Sophomore and Junior classes plan a semi-formal dance, held on campus, around a Christmas or winter theme.
+In early April, members of the Sophomore and Junior classes plan a semi-formal dance, held on campus.
 The gym is nicely decorated according to the chosen theme, music is provided by a DJ, and a buffet is provided.
 Souvenir photos are also made available.
 All 10th and 11th graders are encouraged to participate, with or without a date.

 Just before Christmas, the first big graduation-related event takes place.
 The Senior Luncheon, held at the nearby Marina del Rey party center and chaperoned by the Senior Homeroom Mentors, provides an opportunity for the soon-to-be-graduates to gather together and celebrate the beginning-of-the-end of their time at PHS.
 After a buffet-style lunch, the DJ cranks up the music and the Seniors crowd the dance floor because “girls just wanna have fun!”